Kota04/Networks-Algos/Readme.md

 The communication between the server and the client is based on a basic stop-and-wait protocol, ensuring reliable transmission of data over the TCP/IP connection.

+## DNS host name to ip name

+### Description
+It translates the all host names to ip addresses by connecting it to google dns server